There’s a dirty little secret in the fiber optics world.

 The Importance of Wet-to-Dry Combination Cleaning™ for Fiber Optic Connectors

 The Combination Cleaning method can be used with wipes, swabs, and probe cleaning tools.
 In each case, the material is made slightly damp with an appropriate solvent.
 The end face is first exposed to the surface with solvent and then is dried using a surface without solvent.
-This action first enables the solvent to dissipate the static charge and dissolve contamination while the wipe or swab physically removes the soil from the surface.
+The solvent dissipates the static charge and dissolves contamination while the wipe or swab physically removes the soil from the surface.
 The wipe or swab then dries any remaining solvent from the surface so that remaining solvent cannot be used as a carrier for cross-contamination of surfaces.
-The specific process for each of the cleaning methods is explained in the next section of this paper.

 The specific cleaning products used will vary slightly depending on the type of connector that you are cleaning.
 2.5 mm (ST, SC, or FC) connectors are cleaned with a different size tool and swab than a 1.25mm (LC, or MU) connector, for example.
-In every case, however, the basic concept is the same.
-Refer to this chart for the tools recommended for various types of fiber connectors.
+In each case, however, the basic concept is the same.
+Refer to this chart for the tools recommended for various fiber connectors.

-Combination Cleaning Process: Place a drop of solvent (enough for a dime-sized spot) on the wipe, and then lightly draw in a straight line from the solvent over the dry wipe, removing the soils and drying the end face in one motion.
+Combination Cleaning Process: Place a drop of solvent (half-inch to inch diameter) on the wipe, and then lightly draw the end face in a straight line from the solvent over the dry wipe, removing the soils and drying the face in one motion.

 Choosing The Best Solvent for Fiber Optic Cleaning

-Solvent Packaging: Good solvent packaging for fiber optics cleaning is sealed and portable.
-Hermetically sealed containers eliminate the opportunity for contamination of the cleaner and prevent accidental spillage.
-Portability assures that the solvent is not cumbersome to installers, and can easily be included in a fiber optic cleaning kit.
+Good solvent packaging for fiber optics cleaning is both sealed and portable.
+Hermetically-sealed containers eliminate the opportunity for contamination of the cleaner and prevent accidental spillage.
+Portability ensures convenience and ideally can be easily included in a fiber optic cleaning kit.

-Pen Packaging: Solvent dispensing pens are an excellent way to apply solvent to clean fiber optic end faces.
+Pen Packaging: Solvent dispensing pens are an excellent way to apply solvent.
 The pens employ a valve to protect the solvent from environmental contamination and leakage.
-When pressed onto a cleaning surface, the valve is automatically opened to release a small amount of solvent.
+When uncapped and pressed onto a surface, the valve is automatically opened to release a small amount of solvent.
 The felt tip of the pen dispenses a small amount of solvent without splattering excess solvent.
 The pens fit easily into a tool bag or pocket.

-Excellent alternatives exist.
+When it comes to cleaning fiber optics, not all solvents perform the same.
+Isopropyl alcohol (IPA) is not recommended because of its poor solvency and because of its tendency to leave a residue.
+But excellent alternatives do exist.
 The most widely used precision solvents for fiber optic cleaning are precision hydrocarbons.
-These fiber optic connector cleaners perform well on a wide range of soils and eliminate static electrical charges which could attract contamination after cleaning.
+These fiber optic connector cleaners perform well on a wide range of soils and eliminate static electrical charges which could attract contamination later.
 They evaporate quickly and have low toxicity.
 The single drawback is that the chemistry is flammable.
 Considering that the quantities used are relatively small, storage and safety concerns from this flammability is usually minimal.
 Recommended products are the Fiberwash™ MX pen and Electro-Wash® PX in an aerosol package.